helio232/PA1815/README.md

 # PA1815 - ParaMed360
 This repository contains data used in PA1815 - ParaMed360.

-## test.php
+## index.php
-Main page
+Main page, a gallery of pano images.

 ## 360screen.php
 Page for the 360 screen.
-Default display the welcome screen.
+Default display the welcome screen. when a pano images is clicked on the index.php, the pano images will then be displayed on 360screen.php.

 ## config.php
-Global variables
+Storing global variables, e.g. file paths.

+## archivedphoto.php

+## setting.php

+## delete.php

+## archive.php

-## test photo/
+## pano images/
-This dierctory contains JPG photos for the test.php.
+This dierctory contains JPG photos for the index.php.

-## deleted photo/
+## archived images/
-This directory contains JPG photos for the deletedphoto.php When a photo is deleted on the main page, it moves the photo to the deleted photo folder.
+This directory contains JPG photos for the archivedphoto.php When a photo is archived on index.php, it moves the photo to the archived pano images folder.

 ## thumbnails/
 This directory contains the thumbnails.

-## deleted thumbnails/
+## archived thumbnails/
-This directory contains the deleted thumbnails.
+This directory contains the archived thumbnails.

 ## ws relay/
 relay server